1 - Can GET be used at private colleges or out-of-state universities?

 8 - How is the unit purchase price set?
 Is it different than the payout value?

+The GET unit purchase price and the payout value are different - although they sometimes match, as they have in recent years.
 The WA529 Committee sets the unit purchase price with the input of an actuarial formula that takes into account estimated future tuition, projected inflation and investment returns, and administrative costs.
 It also includes a stabilization reserve to adjust for periods of lower-than-expected investment returns or higher-than-expected tuition growth.
-The Committee sets the unit price annually, and may adjust it once annually, if needed, to ensure financial stability for the program.
-To learn more about how The Committee sets the unit purchase price, please see the GET Program Details Booklet.
+The Committee sets the unit price annually and may adjust it once annually, if needed, to ensure financial stability for the program.
+To learn more about how the Committee sets the unit purchase price, please see the GET Program Details Booklet.

 The payout value of a GET unit is established at the beginning of each academic year when the state public universities set their tuition rates.
 Each year, the payout value of a GET unit represents 1/100th of the actual resident, undergraduate tuition and state-mandated fees at Washington’s most expensive public university.

-This year, the GET purchase price matches the current payout value, making this year an extraordinary opportunity to buy future tuition at this year’s price.
+In recent years, the GET purchase price has matched the payout value, creating a great opportunity to prepay for future tuition at this year’s price.
 Keep in mind that historically, the GET unit purchase price has included a premium over that year’s payout value and could again include a premium in future years.
 This premium can be necessary to ensure long term stability for the program.
-To help ensure future GET unit purchase prices remain affordable, in 2021, the Legislature enacted a new law that limits the annual GET unit purchase price to no more than 10% above that year’s payout value.
+To help ensure future GET unit purchase prices remain affordable, the Legislature enacted a new law in 2021 that limits the annual GET unit purchase price to no more than 10% above that year’s payout value.

 9 - How do I use my GET units?

-When your student is ready for college or career readiness training, we’ll send you information on how to use your units.
+When your student is ready for college or career readiness training, we'll send you information on how to use your units.
 You will complete a Direct Payment Request if you want GET to send money directly to the school, or a Reimbursement Request if you have paid college expenses from your own funds.
+Both of these forms can be found on the GET Forms page.
 You must hold your units for at least two years before using them.
 As the account owner, you maintain control of your account and are the only one who can request account changes, distributions or a refund.

 10 - How is GET different from DreamAhead?